Hakeem Olajuwon: Franchise player (1987–1993)

-During the 1987–88 season, Sampson (who was struggling with knee injuries that would eventually end his career prematurely) was traded to the Golden State Warriors.
-The 1988–89 season was Olajuwon's first full season as the Rockets' undisputed leader.
-This change also coincided with the hiring of new coach Don Chaney.
+Midway through the 1987–88 season, Sampson (who was struggling with knee injuries that would eventually end his career prematurely) was traded to the Golden State Warriors, leaving Olajuwon as the Rockets' undisputed leader.
+He finished the season averaging 22.8 points, 12.1 rebounds and 2.7 blocks, and placed third in Defensive Player of the Year voting.
+The Rockets entered the playoffs as the 6th-seed in the West and fell short to the Dallas Mavericks in the first round.
+The 1988–89 season was the first of Olajuwon's career without head coach Bill Fitch, who was fired in the offseason and replaced by Don Chaney.
 The Rockets ended the regular season with a record of 45–37, and Olajuwon finished the season as the league leader in rebounds (13.5 per game) by a full rebound per game over Charles Barkley.
 This performance was consistent with his averages of 24.8 points and 3.4 blocks.
 Olajuwon posted exceptional playoff numbers of 37.5 ppg and 16.8 rpg, plus a record for points in a four-game playoff series (150).
 Nevertheless, the Rockets were eliminated in the first round by the Seattle SuperSonics, 3 games to 1.

 The 1989–90 season was a disappointment for the Rockets.
 They finished the season with a 41–41 record, and though they made the playoffs, were eliminated in four games by Los Angeles.
 Olajuwon put up one of the most productive defensive seasons by an interior player in the history of the NBA.
 He won the NBA rebounding crown (14.0 per game) again, this time by an even larger margin; a full two rebounds per game over David Robinson, and led the league in blocks by averaging 4.6 per game.
 He is the only player since the NBA started recording blocked shots in 1973–74 to average 14+ rebounds and 4.5+ blocked shots per game in the same season.
 In doing so he joined Kareem Abdul-Jabbar and Bill Walton as the only players in NBA history (at that point) to lead the league in rebounding and shot-blocking in the same season.
-Olajuwon also recorded a quadruple-double during the season, becoming only the third player in NBA history to do so.
+During the season, Olajuwon became the third player in NBA history to record a quadruple-double, when on March 29, 1990, he put up 18 points, 16 rebounds, 11 blocks and 10 assists in a 120–94 win over the Milwaukee Bucks.
+He also, on April 19, 1990, scored a career-high 52 points in a 130–127 overtime loss to the Denver Nuggets.